 The standard design hyetograph is the SCS Type 1A 24-hour rainfall distribution, resolved into 6-minute time intervals (see Table B.8).
 Various interpretations of the hyetograph are available and may differ slightly from distributions used in other unit hydrograph based computer simulations.
-Other distributions such as the hyetograph provided in the 1994 Thurston County Drainage Design and Erosion Control Manual will be accepted with adequate justification.
+Other distributions will be accepted with adequate justification and as long as they do not increase the allowable release rates.